bytecodealliance/regalloc2/doc/DESIGN.md

 allocations between two instructions, all of those moves happen as part of one parallel permutation.
 Similarly, blockparams have parallel-assignment semantics.
-We thus enqueue all the moves that we generate at program points and resolve them into lists of sequential moves that can actually be lowered to move instructions in the machine code.
+We thus enqueue all the moves that we generate at program points and resolve them into sequences of sequential moves that can actually be lowered to move instructions in the machine code.

 First, a word on *move priorities*.
 There are different kinds of moves that are generated between instructions, and we have to ensure that